THE GRAPEVINE BLOG

 With the ocean just an hour away, Hunter Valley’s menus are infused with coastal influence, bringing fresh, high-quality seafood to the table.
-From freshly shucked oysters to expertly prepared fish dishes, our local chefs are making the most of our close connection to the sea, and seafood’s incredible pairing with the Hunter Valley hero white varietal Semillon..
+From freshly shucked oysters to kingfish with fresh lime, seared scallops and Spanish-style crispy octopus, our local chefs are making the most of our close connection to the sea, and seafood’s incredible pairing with the Hunter Valley hero white varietal Semillon.

 Here’s a curated selection of seafood dishes that you simply must try in the Hunter Valley.